 - 7. Arrange the Oscilloscope window and the Servo Tuning window so that both can be seen side by side.
 Enable the drive and click on Start (Continuous) in the Function Generator section.
 Click OK to start the step response. - 8.
 While the motor pulses back and forth, increase the Proportional Gain to as high a value as possible without causing any oscillation.
 Next, slowly increase Integral Gain as much as possible to achieve a quick response.
 Normally there is no need to add any Derivative Gain to the system.
 However, if the system must have some derivative gains, slowly increase the value in the Derivative Gain field to help calm down the oscillation.
 Observe the response through the oscilloscope.
 The feedback encoder quadrature edges are counted into a 32-bit position feedback counter and this counter is compared with a scaled input command 32-bit counter.
 The position difference is then amplified by a proportional gain and used as an error velocity command.
-This command is used as an input to the velocity loop; see Command Input Control Diagram on section 6.7.2. - 9.
-When the response is achieved, click on Stop in Function Generator section to stop the motor.
-Click on Setup -> Save to NVM.
+This command is used as an input to the velocity loop; see Command Input Control Diagram on p.
+140.

+Diagram on p.
+140 .
+9. When the response is achieved, click on Stop in Function Generator section to stop the motor.
+Click on Setup -&gt; Save to NVM .
 Click on Yes to save.
+The di rive is now optimally tuned to run in Pulse Follower Position Mode.